Chewy Molasses Crinkle Cookies

 Have I been living under a rock or does it seem like molasses cookies have been popping off lately?

 I mean, I know they’re a classic cookie but I just feel like they’ve been all over my Instagram feed for the past few years.
 And don’t get me wrong, I get why.
-Along with cardamom gingerbread cookies and maple pecan sugar cookies, they’ve been one of my must-make holiday cookies ever since I was in pastry school and I don’t see that changing anytime soon.
+Along with cardamom gingerbread cookies and these gorgeous maple pecan sugar cookies, they’ve been one of my must-make holiday cookies ever since I was in pastry school.
+And I don’t see that changing anytime soon.

 This recipe is by far my favorite molasses cookie ever.
 They’re super soft, have chewy centers, and the spice level is elite.
 Make these for all the holiday gatherings this year and then make them again.
 You’ll definitely want seconds. 😛